Search for opportunities to participate in a lung disease or asthma research study.

-This is a surgical procedure in which a cardiothoracic surgeon cleans out the scar tissue-like blockages in the blood vessels of the lungs.
-We perform the procedure through a chest incision while the patient’s heart is stopped, so that the surgeon can see clearly and clean out the blood vessel completely.
-A heart-lung machine takes over the function of the heart and lungs during the surgery.
+In this surgical procedure, a cardiothoracic (heart and lung) surgeon removes the scar-like blockages in the lung arteries.
+We perform the procedure through a chest incision while the patient’s heart is stopped.
+A heart-lung machine takes over heart and lung function during the surgery.

 PTE is a specialized surgery performed at only a few hospitals across the country.
-Our surgical team trained with the team that developed this procedure to bring this life-saving surgical option to North Texas.
+Our surgical team developed their experience by training with the team that developed PTE.

 Balloon pulmonary angioplasty (BPA)

-BPA is performed in the cardiac catheterization lab with a specialized team including a pulmonary hypertension specialist, a cardiologist, and an interventional radiologist.
-We will access the lungs via a catheter (long, thin tube) inserted in a large vein in the groin or the side of the neck.
-With advanced imaging technology, we are able to see the catheter inside the body and maneuver it directly to the clots.
-The catheter is equipped with a balloon at its tip that we inflate carefully into the clogged vessel to open it and restore blood flow.
+The doctor accesses the lungs via a catheter (thin, flexible tube) inserted into a small incision in the groin area.
+With advanced imaging technology, doctors can maneuver the catheter directly to the blood clots.
+The catheter has a tiny balloon at its tip that is inserted into the clogged vessel to open it and restore blood flow.